thossain89/Professional_Portfolio/Readme.md

-# React Portfolio
+# Updated Professional Portfolio

-## This is the updated version of my basic portfolio.
+## This is the updated version of old portfolio.
 I have used the knowledge I gained from coding bootcamp and online examples of other full stack developer to create my updated portfolio.

 ### The function used creating the new portfolio are

 ```
-* React.js

 * Bootstrap Framework.

 * For styling and animation